flynx/proxmox-utils/README.md

 # proxmox-utils (EXPERIMENTAL)

-A set of scripts for automating tasks in proxmox.
+A set of scripts for automating setup and tasks in proxmox.